luttje/jestronaut/README.md

       :runTests()
     ```

-4. In the root of your project, start your tests using LuaRocks: `luarocks test` or with plain Lua: `lua test.lua`.
+3. In the root of your project, start your tests using LuaRocks: `luarocks test` or with plain Lua: `lua test.lua`.

 ### Running tests with lit binary

 This binary is a standalone executable that can be used to run Jestronaut tests anywhere.
-It is built with [lit](https://luvit.io/).

-1. Download the latest binary from the [releases page](https://github.com/luttje/jestronaut/releases)
+1. Download the latest binary from the [releases page](https://github.com/luttje/jestronaut/releases).

-2. Install the binary somewhere in your PATH and rename it to `jestronaut` (or `jestronaut.exe` on Windows)
+2. Install the binary somewhere in your PATH and make sure it's named `jestronaut` (or `jestronaut.exe` on Windows)

 3. Run the tests with `jestronaut`, for example: